mlaidouni/vsc.ext.zemizer.theme/README.md

-# vsc.ext.zemizer.theme
+# zemizer-theme README

-VS Code theme extension
+A ZeMizer theme for VS Code, based on the [GitHub Theme](https://github.com/primer/github-vscode-theme).